-The bacteria that cause Legionnaire's disease have been found in water delivery systems.
-They can survive in the warm, moist, air conditioning systems of large buildings, including hospitals.
+The bacteria that cause Legionnaire disease have been found in water delivery systems.
+They can survive in the warm, moist air conditioning systems of large buildings, including hospitals.

 Spread of the bacteria from person to person has not been proven.

-Most infections occur in middle-aged or older people, although they have been reported in children.
-Typically, the disease is less severe in children.
+Most infections occur in middle-aged or older people.
+In rare cases, children can get the infection.
+When they do, the disease is less severe.

 Risk factors include:

-Symptoms tend to get worse during the first 4 - 6 days.
-They typically improve in another 4 - 5 days.
+Symptoms tend to get worse during the first 4 to 6 days.
+They most often improve in another 4 to 5 days.